Transitive closure and transitive reduction in bidirected graphs: The Matroid of a Bidirected Graph

 We do not have a sufficient condition for quasibalance.
 The converse of Proposition \ref{38} is false.
 Consider $G_\tau$ with $V = \{1,2,3,4,5,6,7\}$ and edges

 linearly ordered in that order.
-I claim that $e$ is removable using the path $P: 15672$, and that no other edge is removable.
+We claim that $e$ is redundant using the path $P: 15672$, and that no other edge is redundant.
 There is no matroid circuit of type (ii) or (iii) in $G_\tau-e$.
 But $G_\tau-7^-2^+$ is a matroid circuit of type (ii).
 Therefore, $G_\tau$ is not quasibalanced, but $\Rt(G_\tau) = G_\tau - e$ is quasibalanced.
-However, $e$ is not in the transitive closure of any cyclic b-path. $P$ and $e$ are the only b-paths from $1$ to $2$.
+However, $e$ is not in the transitive closure of any cyclic bipath. $P$ and $e$ are the only bipaths from $1$ to $2$.

 Let $\overline{F}$ denote the closure of $F$ in a matroid.